-Folk obviously didn't seem to understand the teachings of David Ricardo.
+Folk didn't seem to grasp the insights of David Ricardo.
 Who was David Ricardo and what was he mumbling about? ... and what was his difficult idea ... and why was it so difficult to get your mind round it?

-Happenings were not a fiendish plan, the Frodsham & London markets for Crewood cheese were happily bustling ... this was not the laissez faire of the animal world where selfish greed was a behavioural norm; hard work, honesty & thrift were involved in the run away success of Crewood Hall ... the market was accountable ordinary folk facing the consequences of their deals with other accountable human beings ...
-Crewood Hall produced nourishing Cheshire cheese which commanded a high price in London markets ... 'real' prices & 'real' wages at Crewood Hall depended only on the quantity & quality of goods & services produced.
-There was no way round that.
+Happenings happend, they were not a fiendish plan, the Frodsham & London markets for Crewood cheese were happily bustling ... this was not the laissez faire of the animal world where selfish greed was a behavioural norm; hard work, honesty & thrift were involved in the run away success of Crewood Hall.
+The market was responding to ordinary folk facing the consequences of their deals with other accountable human beings ...
+Crewood Hall produced nourishing Cheshire cheese which commanded a high price in London markets ... 'real' prices & 'real' wages at Crewood Hall depended on the quantity & quality of goods & services produced.
+Prices were fiendishly difficult to fix, the seemed to have a mind of there own, there was no way round that.

 Wealth creating Cheshire cheese production required specialisation (no way could scrumptious cheese be made without the dairy farming technology?), specialisation required trade exchange (no point in specialised manufacturing of scrumptious cheese if it couldn't be traded for other goodies?), exchange in the markets required confidence & trust (no point in doing deals with a con man?).